frangucc/thenodechronbook/README.md

 So I digress; If you're looking for something less gritty, try Kano or the Manga Guides, it looks and feels like something for 2nd and 5th graders (although I would read for yourself first and judge if you're tareting younger adolescents).
 If you're looking for something seriously hardcore that's built from the ground up with careful research, something that can genuinely build a real interest, choose Gamifyed and The Node Chronicles.

-It's honest, tastefully gritty and perhaps the most entertaining program for 10-18 year olds who aren't naive and thirst for something more.

 ** Target Audience**